ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec did not link to the `cap-notify` specification (nor note the fact that it is automatically enabled for clients that enable CAP Version 302).
 The specification now links to the `cap-notify` spec and lets authors know about the implicit enabling of this capability.

+Previous versions of this spec mistakenly missed `<nick>` between `CAP` and `NEW`/`DEL` subcommands, but had it in the examples anyway.

+Previous versions of this spec did not mention whether `NEW` and `DEL` can have values or not.

+Previous versions of this spec were missing clarification of client and server behaviour when the capability is implicitly enabled with CAP Version `302` or newer.